 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a measurement report is completed.

-"If dot11STAStatisticsMeasurementDuration is zero, this attribute indicates the value of dot11RSNAStatsRobustMgmtCCMPReplays returned from the STA in this STA Statistics Report.
+If dot11STAStatisticsMeasurementDuration is zero, this attribute indicates the value of dot11RSNAStatsRobustMgmtCCMPReplays returned from the STA in this STA Statistics Report.
 If dot11STAStatisticsMeasurementDuration indicates a non-zero value, this attribute indicates the difference in the referenced dot11 variable over the indicated duration.
 This attribute is only valid if the dot11STAStatisticsGroupID is 16, and is ignored otherwise."

 ::= { dot11STAStatisticsReportEntry 44 }